Last updated on August 22nd, 2022 at 06:10 am.

 This fun event will include local musicians and artists, pop-up vendors and storefronts with special sales and local art galleries.
 It’s bound to be an Instagram-worthy event!
 Find out more about Rosé Day.

 The event will revolve around Mark Twain’s internationally acclaimed book titled “Roughing it.”
 Western attire (which includes cowboy hats and cowboy boots) is the preferred dress code.
-Tickets sold by the table start at $20 per person and come with a complimentary themed cocktail.
+Tickets start at $20 per person and come with a complimentary themed cocktail.

-7 Best Place to See Flowers Bloom in Missouri in may
+13. Best 7 Place to See Flowers Bloom in Missouri in may

 Are you still looking for what to do in Missouri besides the recommendations shared above?
 You can find flowers blooming in different cities throughout the state and seeing the wildflowers in bloom is truly one of the best things to do in Missouri in May.